awsdocs/amazon-rds-user-guide/doc_source/Oracle.Procedural.Importing.md

 END;
 /
 ```

+**Note**
+Data Pump jobs are started asynchronously\.
+For information about monitoring a Data Pump job, see [ Monitoring Job Status](https://docs.oracle.com/en/database/oracle/oracle-database/19/sutil/oracle-data-pump-overview.html#GUID-E365D74E-12CD-495C-BA23-5A55F679C7E7) in the Oracle documentation\.
+You can view the contents of the import log by using the `rdsadmin.rds_file_util.read_text_file` procedure\.
+For more information, see [Reading Files in a DB Instance Directory](Appendix.Oracle.CommonDBATasks.Misc.md#Appendix.Oracle.CommonDBATasks.ReadingFiles)\.

 You can verify the data import by viewing the user's tables on the DB instance\.
 For example, the following query returns the number of tables for `SCHEMA_1`\.